Apollo

 Whakapapa Holiday Park, Tongariro National Park

-Tucked away in Tongariro National Park, this well-regarded vacation park accommodates groups of hikers heading to the Tongariro Alpine Crossing.
-A convenient location and excellent amenities—including piping hot showers—offer much-needed luxury after a tough day on the trail.
+Tucked away in Tongariro National Park, this well-regarded holiday park accommodates waves of hikers heading to the Tongariro Alpine Crossing.
+A convenient location and excellent amenities—including hot showers (Penny Key; $2/5 mins)—offer much-needed luxury after a tough day on the trail.

 Frequently Asked Questions